vkguru/js-dev-env/README.md

 # JS Dev Environment
-This is a quick setup guide for a JavaScript development Environment.
+This is a quick setup guide for a JavaScript Development Environment.